Democratic backsliding in the United States

-Democracy indices for the United States by V-Dem, 1900–2024.
-The significant spike in 1920 matches women gaining the right to vote, while the large drop in 2017 coincides with the start of Donald Trump's first presidency.
+The V-Dem Institute uses "electoral democracy" to refer to politicians being responsive to voters and media freedom, and uses "liberal democracy" to refer to checks and balances on executive power and the protection of individual rights against tyrannical rule.The V-Dem Institute said in 2026 that "the speed with which American democracy is currently dismantled is unprecedented in modern history".
+The institute noted executive overreach undermining the rule of law, suppression and intimidation of the media and dissenting voices, loss of legislative constraints, and declining civil rights, equality, and freedom of expression, reaching a 50-year low.

-Democratic backsliding has been identified as a trend in the United States at the state and national levels in various indices and analyses, primarily during the Jim Crow era and in the 21st century, particularly under Donald Trump.
-It is "a process of regime change towards autocracy that makes the exercise of political power more arbitrary and repressive and that restricts the space for public contestation and political participation in the process of government selection".
+Democratic backsliding has been identified as a trend in the United States at the state and national levels in various indices and analyses, primarily during the Jim Crow era and in the 21st century under Donald Trump.
+It is "a process of regime change towards autocracy that makes the exercise of political power more arbitrary and repressive, and that restricts the space for public contestation and political participation in the process of government selection."

-The Jim Crow era is among the most-cited historical examples of democratic backsliding, with Black Americans in particular seeing their rights eroded dramatically, especially in the southern United States.
+The Jim Crow era is among the most-cited historical examples of democratic backsliding, with Black Americans in particular seeing their rights eroded dramatically, especially in the Southern United States.
 Backsliding in the 21st century has been discussed as largely a Republican-led phenomenon, with particular emphasis placed on the administrations of Donald Trump.

-Drivers include decisions made by the Supreme Court (especially those regarding money in politics and gerrymandering), attempts at election subversion, the concentration of political power, a growing interest in political violence and white identity politics.
-The presidencies of Donald Trump accelerated undermining of democratic norms.
+Drivers include decisions made by the Supreme Court under John Roberts (especially those regarding money in politics and gerrymandering), attempts at election subversion, and the concentration of political power among the ultra-wealthy (plutocracy).
+Other tendencies include a growing interest in political violence, Christian nationalism, anti-LGBTQ rhetoric, and white identity politics.
+The second Trump administration's Make America Healthy Again initiative has also promoted medical pseudoscience involving opposition to vaccination, transgender healthcare misinformation, fad diets, and alternative medicine.

 A paper published in The Annals of the American Academy of Political and Social Science said, "Trump undermined faith in elections, encouraged political violence, vilified the mainstream media, [and] positioned himself as a law-and-order strongman challenging immigrants and suppressing protests."

-This has resulted in the country ceasing to be classified as a democracy by a number of indices and experts.
-The Polity data series classified the United States as an "anocracy" after the attempted self-coup by Trump in the January 6 United States Capitol attack in early 2021; in 2024 and 2025, it was further downgraded and described as "no longer... a democracy" and lying "at the cusp of autocracy".
-Bright Line Watch in September 2025 stated similarly.
-The V-DEM Institute has classified the United States as an "electoral autocracy" since late 2025, with its director Staffan L. Lindberg expecting future elections to not be free and fair.
-Freedom House and The Economist still consider the country a flawed democracy, but scores on each metric have significantly declined.
+These developments have resulted in a number of indices and experts ceasing to classify the country as a democracy.
+The Polity data series classified the United States as an "anocracy" following the attempted self-coup by Trump in the January 6 United States Capitol attack of 2021; in 2024 and 2025, it was further downgraded and, by October 2025, described as "no longer considered a democracy" and lying "at the cusp of autocracy."

+Bright Line Watch made similar statements in September 2025, describing expert ratings of the country as "closer to those of a mixed or illiberal democracy than a full democracy."
+(Note: Bright Line Watch describes an illiberal democracy as including: executive influence on the judiciary, weak enforcement of financial laws, pressure on the media and selective access, partial manipulation of official statistics, and firing of government employees based on political criteria.)